-Addressing anti-Indigenous racism and violence, as well as racism and violence against such other groups as newcomers, immigrants, and refugees, is crucial to reducing inequality in the region.
-Addressing these complex challenges requires a cross-sectoral. collaborative Strategies approach. and solutions must be also developed in partnership with local leadership.
+Addressing anti-Indigenous racism and violence, as well as racism and violence against such other groups as newcomers, immigrants, and refugees, is crucial to reducing inequality in the Addressing region. these complex challenges requires a cross-sectoral. collaborative Strategies approach. and solutions must also be developed in partnership with local leadership.